Bundi Utsav

 Bundi Utsav, or Bundi Festival, is an annual cultural and tourism festival celebrated in the city of Bundi, located in the Hadoti region of Rajasthan, India.
-This vibrant festival showcases the rich cultural heritage, traditional art forms, and historical significance of Bundi.
-It typically takes place in the month of November and spans over three days, attracting both domestic and international tourists.
+The festival teaches about Rajasthan and Bundi's cultural heritage, traditional art, and historical significance.
+It typically takes place in November, during the Hindu calendar month of Kartika, and lasts three days.
+Both domestic and international tourists attend the festival.